subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

   }
 }'></div>

-Supertanker rates from the Middle East to China surged over 94% to an all-time record of approximately $424,000 per day.{% sidenote "sn-tanker" "CNBC, 'Oil supertanker rates hit all-time high as insurers drop war risk protection in the Middle East,' 3 March 2026." %} Shipping costs rose by $1,500 for a standard 20-foot container and $3,500 for specialty cargo.
+Supertanker rates from the Middle East to China surged over 94% to an all-time record of approximately $424,000 per day.[14](#fn:sn-tanker) Shipping costs rose by $1,500 for a standard 20-foot container and $3,500 for specialty cargo.
 European gas benchmark prices (Dutch TTF) surged more than 25% on the Qatar production halt alone, to over €39 per megawatt hour.
 The S&P Global Asia LNG benchmark (JKM) hit $15.07/MMBtu.

 | Benchmark | Pre-crisis (Feb 27) | Current (Mar 3) | Change |
 |---|---|---|---|